 Such a schema can be created by piping the schema.sql file into the sqlite3 command as follows:

 sqlite3 /tmp/flaskr.db < schema.sql

 The downside of this is that it requires the sqlite3 command to be installed which is not necessarily the case on every system.
-Also one has to provide the path to the database there which leaves some place for errors.
+This also require that we provide the path to the database which can introduce errors.
 It’s a good idea to add a function that initializes the database for you to the application.

-Next we can create a function called init_db that initializes the database.
-For this we can use the connect_db function we defined earlier.
-Just add that function below the connect_db function in flask.py:
+To do this we can create a function called init_db that initializes the database.
+Let me show you the code first.
+Just add this function below the connect_db function in flaskr.py:

-The closing() helper function allows us to keep a connection open for the duration of the with block.
-The open_resource() method of the application object supports that functionality out of the box, so it can be used in the with block directly.
+The open_resource() method of the application object is a convenient helper function that will open a resource that the application provides.
 This function opens a file from the resource location (your flaskr folder) and allows you to read from it.
 We are using this here to execute a script on the database connection.

-When we connect to a database we get a connection object (here called db) that can give us a cursor.
+The connection object provided by SQLite can give us a cursor object.
 On that cursor there is a method to execute a complete script.
 Finally we only have to commit the changes.
 SQLite 3 and other transactional databases will not commit unless you explicitly tell it to.